 These include significantly higher risks of obesity, diabetes, heart disease, and certain cancers.
 For this reason, PCOS is receiving more attention as the medical community is being called upon to become more aware of the disorder.
 So whether infertility is a problem or not, women with PCOS are encouraged to seek medical advice.

 Androgens are necessary for follicle growth, but too much androgen causes too many follicles to grow per cycle.
 In PCOS, these follicles often do not ovulate (anovulation) and resist the normal death process.
 That leads to the accumulation of numerous ovarian “cysts”.
-While androgen activity appears to be the primary dysfunction in PCOS it is now known that women with this disorder can also have irregular insulin and/or LH (luteinizing hormone) activity.
+While androgen activity appears to be the primary dysfunction in PCOS, it is now known that women with this disorder can also have irregular insulin and/or LH (luteinizing hormone) activity.
 Insulin comes from the pancreas.
 LH comes from the pituitary gland.
 Excess production or sensitivity of either of these hormones can result in increased androgen production by the ovaries.
 Being overweight can cause insulin levels to rise and may intensify the symptoms of PCOS.
 However, not all women who are overweight develop the disorder.

 With the most extreme form of PCOS, you would tend to be overweight.
 Also, you’d have no or very few periods.
-Besides, you’d be prone to acne, grow unusually heavy body hair and inside of the legs.
+Besides, you’d be prone to acne, grow cumbersome body hair and inside of the legs.
 Moreover, you’d be susceptible to mood swings.
 And with this can come problems with fertility and often recurrent miscarriages.
 Women with PCOS may be seven times more likely to develop diabetes because of problems with blood sugar balance.
 When do symptoms of PCOS appear?
 Most often, symptoms first appear around puberty.
-Although some women do not develop symptoms until their early to mid-’20s or occasionally after having a baby.
+However, some women do not develop symptoms until their early to mid-’20s or occasionally after having a baby.
 Some research indicates that women with PCOS start menstruating at an early age.

-One study found that 11 out of 12 women who had been overweight and not ovulating conceived naturally after reducing their weight.
+One study found that 11 out of 12 women had been overweight and not ovulating conceived naturally after reducing their weight.
 In general, women with high levels of luteinising hormone (LH) in the first half of their menstrual cycle seem to have a greater risk of miscarriage.
 So miscarriages are more likely to occur in women with PCOS because of the high levels of LH.
 But, in a study of women with PCOS.
 Supplements.
 For best results, you should take them over a period of three months.
-If you been using the Pill to regulate your periods, you may have an even greater imbalance between a number of key vitamins and minerals.
+If you been using the Pill to regulate your periods, you may have an even greater imbalance between some key vitamins and minerals.
 Correcting this imbalance will go a long way towards treating the root cause of the problem.

-A good quality multivitamin and mineral would form the foundation of your supplement programme to make sure that you are getting a ‘little bit of everything’.
+A good quality multivitamin and mineral would form the foundation of your supplement programme to make sure that you are getting a ‘little bit of everything.
 You then add in those nutrients in slightly higher amounts which are known to be helpful for PCOS.

-The B vitamins are very important in helping to correct the symptoms of PCOS.
-Vitamins B2, B3, B5 and B6 are particularly useful for controlling weight, and here’s why: Vitamin B2 helps to turn fat, sugar and protein into energy.
+The B vitamins are essential in helping to correct the symptoms of PCOS.
+Vitamins B2, B3, B5 and B6 are beneficial for controlling weight, and here’s why: Vitamin B2 helps to turn fat, sugar and protein into energy.
 B3 is a component of the glucose tolerance factor (GTF).
 Vitamin B5 has been shown to help with weight loss because it helps to control fat metabolism.
 B6 is also important for maintaining hormone balance and, together with B2 and B3, is necessary for normal thyroid hormone production.
-Any deficiencies in these vitamins can affect thyroid function and consequently affect the metabolism.
+Any deficiencies in these vitamins can affect thyroid function and consequently affect metabolism.
 The B vitamins are also essential for the liver to convert your ‘old’ hormones into harmless substances.

-Zinc is one of the key minerals that we need in our daily diets and it has a wide range of functions.
-Furthermore, processing and refining strip out what little might be remaining.
+Zinc is one of the key minerals that we need in our daily diets, and it has a wide range of functions—furthermore, processing and refining strip out what little might be remaining.
 So no matter how good your diet, you may not be getting anywhere near the levels of zinc that you need.
 There are two approaches to this: you can eat whole organic food, which has much more rigorous controls on farming methods, or you can add a zinc supplement to your diet.